Is a home appraisal required for a mortgage loan in California? This is a common…

 This is where student loan debt comes back into the picture.

-When you apply for a mortgage loan California, your lender will review your current debts.
+When you apply for a mortgage loan in California, your lender will review your current debts.
 This will include any recurring balances you pay each month, for things like credit cards, auto and student loans, and other forms of debt.

 If you’ve done a good job of repaying your student loan, it could actually have a positive effect on your credit score.
-A high score shows that you are a low-risk borrower, based on your previous borrowing habits, and could help you qualify for a mortgage loan.

 Fortunately, you can check your credit scores yourself to see where you stand.
 You can also check your credit reports once per year, at no cost.
 The official website for obtaining your free credit reports is annualcreditreport.com.